akiroz/Muku-Subs/README.md

 1. Download `muku-subs.html` and open it
 2. Select the original audio media
-3. Add the subtitle tracks in VTT format
+3. Add the subtitle tracks with language code and content in VTT format
 4. Click `Generate HTML`

 ![](screenshot.png)